 The coming decades will be dominated by the entire globe and its concerns, especially for the more ‘global’ citizens who will govern our planet in the near future.
 Generation Z is highly concerned about the Earth’s welfare and its inhabitants.
 Sustainability is of utmost importance and this group is confident that it can make a difference.

-Many companies wrestle with the entry of generation Z into the workplace.
+Many companies wrestle with the entry of Generation Z into the workplace.
 I also puzzle over this.
-On the one hand I see great potential since the youngest employees are all aware of the importance of digital technology.
-Automation, digitization and big data will be standard in the industry.
+On the one hand, I see great potential since the youngest employees are all aware of the importance of digital technology.
+Automation, digitization, and big data will be standard in the industry.
 I anticipate that the youthful influx of these digital natives can strengthen innovation because they know no barriers to the use of technology, something that older generations do have.
-And, in the oil and gas world we are currently experiencing shortages in skilled workers.
+And, in the oil and gas world, we are currently experiencing shortages of skilled workers.
 Generation Z can jump in and fill the hole.